 We Asked GPT-4 to Review Our Pull Requests for 30 Days — It Approved the Bug That Took Down Prod

 The security audit report arrived on a Tuesday.
 Line 4: "23 admin API routes accessible without valid authentication token."
-We stared at it for a long time.
 We had a GPT-4 code review gate in CI that had been running for 30 days.
-It had reviewed 847 pull requests.
-It had flagged 61 real issues.
-It had specifically approved the PR that introduced this bug with the comment: "Auth check looks correct — permission validation is present."
-The permission validation was present.
-It just never ran.
+847 PRs reviewed, 61 real issues flagged.
+It had specifically approved the PR that introduced this bug, with the comment: "Auth check looks correct, permission validation is present."

 Six weeks before the audit, we built an LLM-powered review gate to enforce our internal security checklist.
 Every PR that touched API route handlers triggered a GitHub Actions job.
 It extracted the changed files, sent them to GPT-4 with a structured prompt covering 14 security checks, and posted the results as a required status check.
 No APPROVED verdict, no merge.